 Why study Psychology at Durham?

+We focus on you.
 Psychology is a wonderful discipline; surprising, beguiling and revealing.
 We are energised teachers, who hope to make you love the subject as much as we do.
 So our teaching is profoundly student-led.
-From in-depth tutorials with academic staff to individual support from your academic advisor, we are there with you every step of the way.
+From in-depth tutorials with academic staff, to individual support from your academic advisor, we are there with you every step of the way.

-You will conduct your own research through our popular Research Assistant Scheme and your third year Dissertation.
-You’ll work with world experts and use cutting-edge technologies like Virtual Reality and EEG.
+You’ll make new discoveries.
+You will conduct your own research through our popular Research Assistant Scheme and your 3rd year Dissertation.
+You’ll work with world experts, using cutting-edge technologies like Virtual Reality and EEG.
 At Durham, we don’t just teach you – we encourage you to work with us on new ideas, so that together we make new discoveries about human behaviour.